Heritage Sheep

 Florida Cracker Sheep

 Florida Cracker sheep are both active and vigorous without any tendency to be wild.
-They demonstrate greater resistance to internal parasites than wool sheep and most other hair sheep breeds.
-The ewes can breed back one month after lambing, and ewes can produce two lamb crops per year.
+They are a moderate-size breed with rams averaging 135-200 lbs. and ewes 85-135 lbs.
+They have wool on their bodies and shorter hair on their legs, belly, and head to behind their ears.
+They demonstrate greater resistance to internal parasites than wool sheep and most hair-sheep breeds.
+The ewes can breed back one month after lambing and can produce two lamb crops per year.
 Ewes usually bear twins, with some singles, frequent triplets, and occasional quadruplets; lambing rates vary from 150 to 200%.
+They have good milk production.

-Ewes can weigh 100 pounds while rams reach weights of 150 pounds.
-The size of the sheep depends primarily on how well it’s fed.
-The sheep are able to handle harsh conditions and low-grade forages.
-With their strong parasite resistance, high lamb survivability, heat tolerance, excellent mothering instincts, and good flocking, the Florida Cracker has much to offer shepherds in the U.S.
+This landrace breed has a gentle nature and is a good option for both small and large farms.
+They can handle harsh conditions and low-grade forages.
+With their strong parasite resistance, high lamb survivability, heat tolerance, excellent mothering instincts, mild meat flavor, and good flocking, and with renewed interest in low-input, sustainable agriculture, the Florida Cracker has much to offer shepherds in the US.

 Did you know: